The latest numbers on COVID-19 in Canada for Wednesday, Feb. 3, 2021

 There have been zero tests completed.

-There was one new case Tuesday.
-The rate of active cases is 1.02 per 100,000 people.
-Over the past seven days, there has been 10 new case.
+There was one new case Wednesday.
+The rate of active cases is 1.12 per 100,000 people.
+Over the past seven days, there has been seven new case.
 The seven-day rolling average of new cases is one.

 There have been no deaths reported over the past week.
 The overall death rate is 6.64 per 100,000 people.